KamKamm/-Internship-Hub/README.md

 * Anyone interested in supporting career development opportunities in Abuja.

-:warning: Please note that this repository is exclusively for internships/co-ops in the Abuja, Nigeria or relative remote positions :earth_nigeria:
+:warning: Please note that this repository is exclusively for internships/co-ops in the Abuja, Nigeria or relative remote positions 🇳🇬

 🧠 For valuable tips on navigating the internship process, be sure to reach out to the team: